 - Foster on-campus and off-campus learning environments for PLM technology through dedicated laboratory(s), workshops, and industry outreach efforts for education (undergraduate, graduate, continuing), research (fundamental, application), and demonstration of product applications.

-- Train next generation of engineers, technologists, and manufacturing workers with the skills necessary to function in a data-driven, systems-oriented PLM environment through educational programs at all levels.
+- Train the next generation of engineers, technologists, and manufacturing workers with the skills necessary to function in a data-driven, systems-oriented PLM environment through educational programs at all levels.

 - Provide business with training, consulting, and collaborative research activities to advance PLM technologies across industries and drive product innovation in the region.